cymahajan2003/cymahajan2003/README.md

 #  HELLO I AM CHANDAN MAHAJAN

-I am currently pursuing **B.Tech in Information Technology** with a strong foundation in **Core Java, JDBC, and MySQL**, complemented by front-end skills in **HTML, CSS, and JavaScript**.

-I am passionate about **solving challenging problems**, writing **clean and efficient code**, and building projects that deliver **real-world value**.
-With a continuous learning mindset, I strive to grow as a **developer and problem solver**, while expanding my expertise in modern technologies.
+Hi, I'm Chandan — a B.Tech IT student who enjoys building practical and user-friendly software.
+I like working on Java development, web-based applications, and NLP projects where technology can solve real problems and improve user experience.
+I’m always exploring new concepts, writing better code, and learning through hands-on projects.
+My goal is to grow as a developer, contribute to meaningful work, and continue improving my technical and problem-solving abilities.

 ---